jeniferirwin/lensmap/README.md

 * ANSI colors
 * the key/legend
 * extra spaces
-* newlines

-This leaves us with nice, trimmed lines that don't have any weird escape codes in them.
+This leaves us with nice, clean lines that don't have any weird escape codes in them.
 Removing the key probably isn't strictly necessary, but I decided to leave that functionality in in case someone makes a fork that requires it.

 ### Plotting